Samsung Galaxy Z Flip 7: Software

 The Galaxy Z Flip 7 and Z Flip 7 FE ship with Android 16 and One UI 8.
 Alongside the Galaxy Z Fold 7, it is promised to get up to seven years of operating system and security updates, which is a policy first introduced with the Galaxy S24 series, making it the second Galaxy Z series phone to do so after the Galaxy Z6 series.
-Support will end on October 12, 2032.